Holiday park caravan mis-selling victims speak out as European Consumer Claims steps in to help

 Emma and James Richardson: Lost inheritance

 “We had months where we were taking £1,200 in rental costs, but we would only receive £200 of that because of linen charges, (visitor) passes, cleaning fees,” said James, 46.
-The Richardsons could not keep up with finance payments and had to sell the caravan back to the park for a token sum.
+The Richardsons said they could not keep up with the finance payments and had to sell the caravan back to the park for a token sum.

 “We were so far short of what we were sold.
 We lost, over a period of two years, in excess of £50,000, which has just crippled us.
 I'm still paying credit cards off now.
 We've lost that inheritance that our parents worked all their lives for.”